-- There are other companies that will provide secured cards for collateral - Often these cards have much higher annual fees which is the cost of rebuilding your credit - Once you have had a card with this company for 1-2 years you may wish to apply for a regular unsecured credit card or explore cheaper alternatives with other companies - Remember, the rates on these cards are often 18-25%, however if you pay the balance off in FULL before the due date, no interest is charged.
-Read the terms and conditions to ensure this is the case - A listing of financial institutions that offer secured credit cards can be found on the Financial Consumer Agency of Canada's website www.fcac.gc.ca
+- There are other companies that will provide secured cards for collateral - Often these cards have much higher annual fees which is the cost of rebuilding your credit - Once you have had a card with this company for 1-2 years you may wish to apply for a regular unsecured credit card or explore cheaper alternatives with other companies - Remember, the rates on these cards are often 18-25%.
+However, if you pay the balance off in full before the due date, no interest is charged.
+Read the terms and conditions to ensure this is the case. - A listing of financial institutions that offer secured credit cards can be found on the Financial Consumer Agency of Canada's website

-I. Other Store Credit Cards
+H. Other Store Credit Cards

-- Sometimes it is easier to get a store credit card as their interest rates are much higher so they are prepared to take on more risk - If you are declined by one store, do not try the next store in a very short period of time, as their lending criteria are quite similar and you do not want to have a number of hits on your credit report in a short period of time - Give yourself time between applications
+- Sometimes it is easier to get a store credit card as their interest rates are much higher, so they are prepared to take on more risk - If you are declined by one store, do not try the next store in a very short period of time, as their lending criteria are quite similar and you do not want to have a number of hits on your credit report in a short period of time - Give yourself time between applications

-J. Prepaid Credit Cards
+I. Prepaid Credit Cards

-- Prepaid credit cards will provide the convenience of a credit card or debit card with the ability to set your spending limit based on the cash in the card - Basically, you get a card and load it with cash and can spend up to that limit - · There may or may not be an annual fee for this card - · Prepaid credit cards do not report to the credit bureau - · Most prepaid credit cards have an expiration date
+- Prepaid credit cards will provide the convenience of a credit card or debit card with the ability to set your spending limit based on the cash in the card - Basically, you get a card and load it with cash and can spend up to that limit - There may or may not be an annual fee for this card - Prepaid credit cards do not report to the credit bureau, so they don't rebuild credit.
+However, they do offer the convenience of a credit card without the risk of accumulating debt. - Most prepaid credit cards have an expiration date

-K. Buy Now Pay Later Programs
+J. "Buy Now, Pay Later" Programs

-- If you need furniture/appliances and must pursue this route; note these financing programs rarely report to the credit bureau unless you actually allow the loan to commence at the end of the "free" period - If you do not pay the full balance of the loan within the promotional period the interest charges may be calculated back to the day you purchased the item and the rates may be high - If you really do need furniture or appliances and use such a program, it is a much better idea to set up a savings program to have the money to pay the loan before it is due - Also note that some of these programs may charge an application fee
+- If you need furniture/appliances and must pursue this route, note these financing programs rarely report to the credit bureau unless you actually allow the loan to commence at the end of the "free" period - If you do not pay the full balance of the loan within the promotional period, the interest charges may be calculated back to the day you purchased the item and the rates may be high - If you really do need furniture or appliances and use such a program, it is a much better idea to set up a savings program to have the money to pay the loan before the interest-free period ends - Also note that some of these programs may charge an application fee

-L. Mortgages
+K. Mortgages